lakshminarayanan678/Finetuning_CLIP/README.md

 # 🌟 Fine-Tuning CLIP for Chest X-ray Classification

-This repository contains the code and resources for fine-tuning the **CLIP (Contrastive Language-Image Pre-training)** model to perform multi-class classification on Chest X-ray images, specifically identifying five common pulmonary diseases: **atelectasis, mass, effusion, infiltration, and nodule**.
+This repository contains the code and resources for fine-tuning the **CLIP (Contrastive Language-Image Pre-training)** model to perform multi-class classi    fication on Chest X-ray images, specifically identifying five common pulmonary diseases: **atelectasis, mass, effusion, infiltration, and nodule**.

 The fine-tuning process focuses solely on adding a trainable projection head to the image encoder while leveraging CLIP's powerful zero-shot image-text understanding capabilities.